dschmenk/LORES/README.md

 ### Alternate Usage

 Although the library focusses on the ability to use the CRTC to assist in scrolling a virtual tile map, that isn't the only way to use the routines.
 It is quite easy to use the memory buffer routines to create an off-screen image and copy only those sections that change per frame.
-This could be useful when only a small part of the screen image changes and a high frame rate isn't required.
+This could be useful when a large part of the screen image changes and a high frame rate isn't required.

 ## Profiling